BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

   hasFishInInv: "item COD:10"
 ```

-Now we created the `hasFishInInv` condition that checks if the players has 10 cod in his inventory.
-We now need to implement it
-to our conversation in the blacksmith file like so:
+Now lets use the `hasFishInInv` condition to add dialog for finishing the quest:

 ``` YAML title="blacksmith.yml" hl_lines="8-24 27-35"
 conversations: